 Material dredged from the ship channel within the MKARNS is composed primarily of sand and other naturally occurring inert material.
 This material would have been carried downstream in the Arkansas River due to the 2019 flooding event.
-Therefore, it is assumed that materials dredged from and disposed into the channel already existed within the Arkansas River.
+Materials dredged from and disposed into the channel existed within the Arkansas River and were simply moved from one location to another to accommodate navigation within the MKARNS.